 In the Kingseat Villas there have been reports of shadow figures, the smell of sulphur, moving furniture, voices, and outright poltergeist activity.

-Here, in the Maximum Security building, claims of doors slamming, feelings of being watched, feelings of being touched, and in once case a full bodied apparition of a male seen by two people which asked “Have you been through my room?”
+Here, in the Maximum Security building, claims of doors slamming, feelings of being watched, feelings of being touched, and in once case a full-bodied apparition of a male seen by two people who asked “Have you been through my room?”